afoninv/gatsby-netlify-blogs/src/pages/blog/2021-02-15-gdpr-data-mapping-where-do-i-start.md

 The task of creating your GDPR data map to get an overview of your inventory can be broken down into three logical parts:

 * Identifying the categories of data you hold
-* Indicating the reason for why you process these data
+* Indicating the reason for why you process this data
 * Locating where you store customer personal data

 The remainder of this article will cover how to identify the categories so that when you start looking for and finding your customers’ personal data, you will be able to immediately assign the category which they belong to.